The 30 Day Money Cleanse: A Step-by-Step Detox Program for Your Financial Health

 Day 3: Discover Your Net Worth

-I like to use a tool like Empower or Mint.com (I actually use both because I’m a nerd like that) to pull all my accounts into one place so I can figure out my net worth.
+Use a tool like Empower or Monarch Money to pull all my accounts into one place so I can figure out my net worth.

 What’s net worth?

-Your net worth is your assets minus your liabilities, basically what you OWN subtracted by what you OWE.
+Your net worth is your assets minus your liabilities, basically what you OWN minus what you OWE.

 Here’s an example: